fghaas/cleura-docs/docs/howto/support/raise-issues.md

 - Send your email to [{{support_email}}](mailto:{{support_email}}), from an email address [matching your account data](../account-billing/change-account-data.md).
 - Use English.
   Some of our personnel do speak Swedish and other languages, but issuing tickets in any other language than English may result in longer response time.
-- Use a descriptive subject, like:
-  - Request to raise project quota
-  - Unable to login to {{gui}}
+- Use a descriptive subject, like "Request to raise project quota" or "Unable to login to {{gui}}".
-  - Invoice could not be paid
 - Include as much information as possible.
   In particular, detail what you've already tried resolve the issue.
   Also, if applicable, include the UUID (Universally unique identifier) of the relevant resource(s).

----

 ## Support Portal Ticket